Martyrs' Day (Lebanon): Today

 Some remains of the old Cinema Opera building (now a Virgin Megastore) and the bronze Martyrs statue are the only features left of the Martyrs' Square.
 The statue, which was inaugurated on March 6, 1960, is the work of the Italian sculptor Renato Marino Mazzacurati.
 The statue, riddled with bullet holes, has become a symbol for all that was destroyed during the Lebanese Civil War.

 The Martyrs' Square is a common location for protests and demonstrations.
 Among the most notable demonstrations were the 2005 Cedar Revolution protests, which led to the expulsion of the Syrian army presence in Lebanon, and the 2019–20 Lebanese protests, the cross-confessional anti-government protests that were the largest that the country has experienced.

 Commemoration

-Traditionally, the presidents of both countries pay their respects on Martyrs' Day by visiting the Tomb of the Unknown Soldier prior to the fall of the Assad regime.
+Traditionally, the presidents of both countries pay their respects on Martyrs' Day by visiting the Tomb of the Unknown Soldier before the fall of the Assad regime.

 In October 2025, Syrian President Ahmed al-Sharaa issued a presidential decree defining the country’s official holidays, removing Martyrs' Day from the list.